 All these beer labels were designed entirely from scratch, from their names until the last details of the label.
 Giving attractive and fun names is often a good strategy for maketing a product.
 Combining with modern, unusual, and attractive artwork can easily boost product acceptability.
 Here are some samples of the creativity involved in these designs at the list on the left and below:

 Vector graphics really excels in technical illustrations.
 Below I show a realistic technical illustration of a data structure called octree.
 The correspondence between the octree and its representation in space is shown.
 The space is recursively subdivided in eight equal sized regions called octants.
 These octants are represented and contiguously stored in arrays with eight positions as shown on right.
 If the octant is not empty it points to another array of eight positions and so forth until the last level is reached.
 On the lower right corner, the coordinates of the voxel nearer to the observer in a space with resolution 32³ (the space represented in this octree) are placed in a table to show how their bits are grouped to form an index in the array at each of its five levels.
-In this way one can convert indexes to coordinates and vice-versa.
+In this way, indexes can be converted to coordinates and vice-versa.

 Realistic designs can be simple and can even recall sketches.
 A good example are the drawings in Tintin's comic books.
 The icon on the left I created on Illustrator by doing a "stencil copy" by hand of comic book panel on the right: